scikit-learn/enhancement_proposals/slep006/proposal.rst

 * Need to design an API for specifying routings.
 * As in Solution 2, each local destination for routing props needs to be given a name.
+* Every router along the route will need consistent instructions to pass a specific prop to a consumer.
+If the prop is optional in the consumer, routing failures may be hard to identify and debug.
+* For estimators to be cloned, this routing information needs to be cloned with it.
+This implies one of: the routing information be stored as a constructor paramerter; or `clone` is extended to explicitly copy routing information.

 Possible public syntax: